vitessio/website/content/en/docs/reference/programs/vtctl/schema-version-permissions.md

 ### ApplySchema

 Applies the schema change to the specified keyspace on every master, running in parallel on all shards.
-The changes are then propagated to slaves via replication.
+The changes are then propagated to replicas via replication.
 If -allow_long_unavailability is set, schema changes affecting a large number of rows (and possibly incurring a longer period of unavailability) will not be rejected.

 #### Example